aamnah/bash-scripts/README.md

 curl -s https://raw.githubusercontent.com/aamnah/bash-scripts/master/install/webmin_debian.sh | bash
 ```

+## yarn.sh

+- Installs [Yarn](https://yarnpkg.com/en/) dependency manager for Node.
+- Adds the install location to PATH

+## dev_macos.sh

+Installs common dev tools for macOS using Homebrew and Casks.
+Needs to be updated to add more tools but a good functional starting point.

 ## virtualhost.sh
 Creates a virtual host file.
 The script can take one or more argument in the form of domain name, like `mydomain.com`.